 This seat design also allowed me to introduce something that's usually missing from these "gig" type rowing craft: positive bouyancy.
 The seats are in the form of "tanks" that average about 175 pounds of positive flotation each.
 They'll make this boat easy to bail out in the event of a swamping in most conditions.
 They also provide massive stiffness to the hull, and a spot for a small amount of waterproof storage.
 (Bulky gear for expeditions could be carried in waterproof bags.)

 We built Team Dory hull #1 at CLC in early November 2012.
 We started first thing Monday, and the hull was coated with epoxy on Saturday morning.
-Neil Calore rounded up a team of boatbuilders for us, including two boatbuilders from the Independence Seaport Museum in Philadelphia, to whom we're donating the first boat.
+Neil Calore rounded up a team of boatbuilders for us, including two boatbuilders from the Independence Seaport Museum in Philadelphia.
 They hope to start building a fleet soon, and the Great Lakes Boatbuilding School is starting their own fleet.
 Kits (and plans) for the general public await strenuous testing and a full instruction manual.

 A few stills from the week: